chenjr0719/AFS-docs/docs/portal/scenario.md

 ## SCENARIO 4.
 AFS Vender
 The development process can be done offline through Vendor.

 1. The module can be installed offline through Vendor.
-About more deatil, please refer to [documents](https://afs-docs.readthedocs.io/en/latest/portal/workspace.html#install-module-with-vendor-in-private-cloud).
+About more details, please refer to [documents](https://afs-docs.readthedocs.io/en/latest/portal/workspace.html#install-module-with-vendor-in-private-cloud).

 2. About how to manage the Vendor, including module upload, download, and delete the package, please refer to [documents](https://afs-docs.readthedocs.io/en/latest/portal/vendor.html).